 Write down a list of your symptoms.
 And if they get worse at certain times or when you do certain things.
 Write down anything else that you think your doctor needs to know, such as any medication you’re taking.

 A mood diary can help you keep track of your symptoms, how you’re feeling and how your mood affects you.
 We have included a mood diary at the end of this factsheet that you can download from the link at the top of the page.

 Can I take someone with me?

 Yes.
 This might be a close friend, relative or advocate.
 An advocate is someone outside of the NHS who can offer you support and help you to get your voice heard by your GP.

-Your friend or relative could go into the appointment with you or you can ask them to wait for you.
+Your friend or relative could go into the appointment with you or you can ask them to wait for you outside or in reception.